 Superannuation Investment Strategies and Advice for Sydney

-- Amount of Superannuation Guarantee Contributions (SGC) your employer makes
+- The level of Superannuation Guarantee Contributions (SGC) from your employer

-- Fees and charges within the superannuation funds, and
+- Administrative fees and other charges within the super fund

 Accessing your superannuation